WebAssembly/spec/spectec/test-prose/TEST.md

 execution_of_RETURN_CALL_REF yy
 1. Let z be the current state.
-2. If the current context is LABEL_, then:
+2. Pop all values val* from the top of the stack.
+3. If a label is now on the top of the stack, then:
   a.
-Pop all values val* from the stack.
+Pop the current label from the stack.
   b.
-Pop the current context from the stack.
+Push the values val* to the stack.
   c.
-Push the values val* to the stack.
-  d.
 Execute the instruction (RETURN_CALL_REF yy).
-3. Else if the current context is FRAME_, then:
+4. Else if a frame is now on the top of the stack, then:
   a.
-Pop the value admin_u0 from the stack.
+Pop the current frame from the stack.
   b.
-Pop all values admin_u1* from the stack.
+Let admin_u1* ++ admin_u0 be val*.
   c.
-Pop the current context from the stack.
-  d.
 If admin_u0 is of the case REF.FUNC_ADDR, then:
     1) Let (REF.FUNC_ADDR a) be admin_u0.
     2) If (a < |$funcinst(z)|), then:
       a) Assert: Due to validation, $expanddt($funcinst(z)[a].TYPE) is of the case FUNC.